mikeos-tech/dictionary-sync/README.md

 ---

-3. You need to put the executable file in the folder */usr/local/bin/* with the commands:
+3. You need to put the executable file in the folder */usr/local/bin/* with the command:

      sudo mv dic_sync /usr/local/bin/

+---

- - Give the program the permissions to be executed.
+4. program the permissions to be executed.

      sudo chmod 777 /usr/local/bin/dic_sync

 ---

-4. Create the unit file for the program to be run in the background as a service
+5. Create the unit file for the program to be run in the background as a service

      sudo nano /etc/systemd/system/dic_sync.service